What to expect when attending a meeting at “We are the Ekklesia” devotional gatherings

 DEVOTION TO SCRIPTURE

-We are bible believing followers of Jesus Christ that are devoted to the study of scripture which is a vital part of the discipleship process.
+We are born again, bible believing followers of Jesus Christ that are devoted to the study of scripture which is a vital part of the discipleship process.
 Our doctrinal beliefs are rooted in the New Covenant established by the ministry, death & resurrection of our Lord and Savior Jesus Christ.
-We fully understand that the Old Testament along with the Old Covenant between the Israelite people and God are the predecessor which clearly demonstrates the Holiness of God and the wretchedness of man and our inability to keep the whole law of God.
-We see how the law that God gave to the Israelite people was necessary to convey the condemnation of all sin and the need for atonement and final absolution of sin by the grace of God through faith alone.
-The Old Testament introduces the promise of God in a coming Messiah that will usher in the New Covenant of God which is foundation on unmerited grace and mercy which comes through Jesus Christ or King of kings and Lord of lords.
+We understand that the Old Testament with the Old Covenant between the God and Abraham and his descendants (Israel) was the foreshadow of the New and Everlasting Covenant that is in Christ Jesus.
+It clearly demonstrates the Holiness of God and the wretchedness of man and our inability to keep the whole law of God.
+We see clearly how the law that God gave to the Israelite people was necessary to convey the condemnation of all sin and the need for atonement and final absolution of sin by the grace of God through faith in Jesus Christ alone.
+The Old Testament introduces the promise of God in a coming Messiah that will usher in the New Covenant of God which is the foundation of unmerited grace and mercy which comes through Jesus Christ or King of kings and Lord of lords.

 When everyone is devoted to reading the Bible every day, it also becomes the best guard against heresy.
-When the masses don’t read the word regularly themselves, but instead come rely on Sunday sermons to listen to someone explain the word of God to them, there is a lot of potential for false teaching to be accepted by the believers and people being.
-They can be easily led astray from sound doctrinal truth.
-But when everyone in the Ekklesia is reading through the whole Bible every year, it becomes very difficult for them to be led astray.
+When the masses don’t read the word regularly themselves, but instead come relying on a Sunday sermon to listen to someone explain the word of God to them, there is a lot of potential for false teaching to be accepted by a people who are mistaking their understanding of blind faith for something more on the line of blind obedience.
+They can be easily led astray from sound doctrinal truths by a dynamic teacher that has put their own twist on the scriptures and is preaching a warped truth that is enticing and attractive to those who are not grounded in the truth of God’s word.
+But when everyone in the Ekklesia is reading through the whole Bible together and sharing their perception and understand of the scriptures in a dialogue, it becomes very difficult for them to be led astray.
+Many Christians would identify our gatherings as a bible study because it will not resemble a Sunday Service, but look more like an intimate small gathering bible study group that is usually done on a weeknight within a larger church.
+The difference is that we believe that this smaller intimate group setting is what our gatherings should always be like to ensure balance, inclusion and protection against all-star behaviors and keeping the body focused on Jesus instead of leadership personalities.

 SIMPLE GATHERINGS

 We follow a simple format that we see mentioned in the Book of Acts and throughout the Epistles of Paul in the New Testament.
 When things started getting out of control in Corinth, Paul reminded them of how he started the Ekklesia.
-In 1 Corinthians 2, he states that he intentionally held back from using “eloquence”, “human wisdom”, and “wise and persuasive words” when evangelized the Gospel of Jesus Christ.
-He didn’t want their walk with Jesus to be built on anything other than the power of the gospel message of Jesus.
+In 1 Corinthians 2, he states that he intentionally held back from using “eloquence”, “human wisdom”, and “wise and persuasive words” when he evangelized the Gospel of Jesus Christ.
+He didn’t want their walk with Jesus to be built on anything other than the power of the gospel message of Jesus which is very simple.
 He then goes on to describe himself in chapter three as a wise, master builder in how he approached building the Ekklesia.
 Likewise, Jesus was unwilling to draw people with anything other than Himself.
-In the Gospel of John chapter 6, people are coming after Jesus because He provided them with food.
-Jesus refuses to give them physical food anymore to make sure that only those who really want to follow Jesus for the right reasons would continue to follow Him.
-Are we willing to do the same in our Ekklesia gatherings?
-Are we willing to strip away everything that is not necessary to make sure people are being drawn by Jesus and Jesus alone?
+In the Gospel of John chapter 6, people are coming after Jesus because He provided them with physical food.
+But then Jesus refuses to give them any more physical food anymore to make sure that only those who want to follow Him for the right reasons (Spiritual Food) would continue to follow after Him.
+Are we willing to do the same thing in our Ekklesia gatherings?
+Are we willing to strip away everything that is not spiritually necessary to make sure people are being drawn by Jesus and Jesus alone?

-We try to be very intentional that we aren’t drawing people in with anything other than living for and loving Jesus Christ, and loving and caring for our bothers and sisters in Christ.
-We don’t have any paid staff, or owned buildings or campuses, social programs or traditional Church events.
-The main thing you get in attending “We are the Ekklesia” is Jesus and belonging to a community of believers that He has called out for His purpose.
-If you are looking for traditional Church and all that it has to offer, “We are the Ekklesia” is probably not for you.
-Where many church conferences are about how to create impressive strategies to draw people into the Church institution and build it numerically, we choose to practice a Christian life \ walk that glorifies the Father and exemplifies Christ likeness.
+We try to be very intentional, so that we aren’t drawing people in with anything other than living for and loving Jesus Christ, and loving and caring for our brothers and sisters in Christ.
+We don’t have any paid staff, or own any buildings or campuses.
+The main thing you get in attending a “We are the Ekklesia” gathering is the love of Jesus and belonging to a community of believers that are called out for His purpose in sharing the Gospel message to world that is perishing.
+If you are looking for traditional Church with the typical programs and social offerings, “We are the Ekklesia” is probably not going to fulfill that need.
+We are not focused on how to create impressive strategies that entail marketing schemes that cater to the seeker mindsets to draw people into a Church institution to grow membership number quotas.
+We choose to practice a Christian life \ walk that glorifies the Father and exemplifies Christ likeness in public spaces without shame or fear.
+We share our faith and the truth of the Gospel without political correctness.
 We understand that Jesus will build His Ekklesia.
-The Holy Ghost will draw each man and woman to Christ and provide the convicting power of God so that they will be added to the Kingdom of God.
+The Holy Spirit will draw each and every man, woman and child to Jesus Christ and provide the convicting power of God to those who hear and believe so that they will be added to the Kingdom of God.
 Jesus knew this.
 The Apostles knew this.
-Let’s not do anything differently.
+Let’s not do anything differently today.

-We worship the Lord together.
-We read and study the scriptures together.
-We pray together.
+We worship the Lord together, read and study the scriptures together, pray together, share meals and practice communion in the remembrance of what Jesus has done for us together.
 We conduct life together as we enjoy the company of our brothers and sisters in Christ.
-We do not do the programs \ ministries like most churches do because we teach each other how to live life as a ministry without the institutionalization with all of it’s programs and traditions.
+We do not do the programs \ service ministries like most churches do in their professional format because we teach each other how to live life as a living ministry without the institutionalization with all of it’s programs and traditions.

 WE MEET IN HOMES & PUBLIC PLACES

-In order to help us truly love each other, we have committed to having Group Gatherings of 15 people max per home.
-We believe that once we get past 15 people and in our gatherings it becomes increasingly more difficult to conduct our groups like a family by truly knowing each other, carry each other’s burdens, and building each other up in our faith.
-Many Churches emulate this form of group meeting today.
-But far too often people view a Sunday morning gathering at a traditional Church building as the primary goal and experience of Church, and the community group meeting as optional.
-We opt into sharing life with each other, and therefore the primary goal of Ekklesia should be a spiritual family of 15 people which know each other personally which they meet with routinely to pray with, study the Word of God with, Worship the Lord with, break bread and eat with, enjoy life with just like a family would.
+In order to help us to be able to learn how to truly love each other, we have committed to having group gatherings of 15 people max per home.
+We believe that once we get past 15 people in a gathering, it becomes increasingly difficult to conduct the group gatherings like a family get together.
+It impedes our ability to be able to truly know each other on a more intimate level, carrying each other’s burdens, and be able to build each other up in our faith.
+Many Churches emulate this form of group meetings today and refer to them as home group or study groups while viewing Sunday gatherings at a traditional Church building as the primary focus and the intended experience of Church.
+The community home group meeting as optional and not emphasized.
+We are the opposite of this mentality as we opt into sharing life with each other, and therefore the primary goal of Ekklesia should be a spiritual family of 15 people which know each other personally.
+A group of believers that meet routinely to pray, study the Word of God, Worship the Lord, break bread and share meals, but also enjoy life with each other outside of the meetings just like a family would.

 Another reason we meet in homes is because of the financial implications.
-Meeting in Church buildings, regardless of whether they are owned or leased, means a big budget is needed in order to have a Church.
-By meeting in homes and having no Church buildings, we have the option to scale exponentially without needing a big Church budget.
-We are able to use our financial resources more strategically for assisting those in need and doing the work God the He has called us to do.
+Meeting in Church buildings, regardless of whether they are owned or leased, means a big budget is needed in order to have that Church building or campus.
+By meeting in homes and having no Church buildings, we have the ability to scale exponentially without needing a big Church budget.
+We are able to use our financial resources more strategically for assisting those in need and doing the work God the He has called us to do by multiplying the small groups that are more in alignment with the original body of Christ instead of growing mega churches.

 EVERYONE IS DISCIPLED TO THEN DISCIPLE OTHERS

 The prevalent temptation in the traditional Church setting is to replace discipleship with various Church programs often referred to as ministries.
 If there is a married couple struggling, they might often suggest they read a spiritual marriage book, enroll in a marriage counseling classes, or participate in a marriage retreat.
-But what they need most is the guidance and mentor-ship of couples who are seasoned and mature in their faith and have successfully overcome many of the challenges of marriage to come alongside them and assist with them through the challenges that marriage bring.
-Though these Church programs and ministries could be helpful, we often hide behind them and ignore our personal responsibility to engage in the discipleship process.
-It’s not that these programs are totally bad, but they might be undermining what is most important.
+But what they need most is the guidance and mentor-ship of couples who are seasoned and mature in their faith and have successfully overcome many of the challenges of marriage to come alongside them and assist with them as mentors.
+Although some Church programs and ministries could be helpful, we often hide behind them and ignore our personal responsibility to engage in the discipleship process.
+It’s not that these programs are totally bad, but they might be undermining what is most important in the discipleship process and being a part of God’s family, the Ekklesia..

-We want “We are Ekklesia” meetings to be a small intimate group of believers so that there is no ability for attendees to hide or get lost in the folds of the group.
-Each person’s is more transparent and visible to the group.
+We want “We are Ekklesia” gatherings to be a small intimate group of believers so that there is no ability for attendees to hide or get lost in the folds of the group.
+Each person of the group is encouraged to be more transparent and visible to the group.
 It is essential to the health and well being of a Christian walk to be able to see when a brother or sister in Christ needs prayer and assistance when they are struggling with life’s challenges in both a carnal and spiritual sense.
-There should never be any room for believers to just “attend Church” when everyone is being Discipled for life and ministry because this is not what our Lord and Savior has called us out for.
+There should never be any room for believers to just “attend Church” when everyone is being discipled for life and ministry because this is not what our Lord and Savior has called us out for.

 EVERYONE EXERCISES THE 5-FOLD MINISTRY GIFTS & THE GIFTS OF THE SPIRIT

 We encourage the practice of the 5 -fold ministry gifts and the fruits of the Spirit by all who attend our gatherings.
 We believe that these gifts were not intended for just a few, but for all that believe.
 Paul said “to each one the manifestation of the Spirit is given for the common good” (1 Cor 12:7).
-He goes on to list many different types of gifts that the Spirit gives to believers for the sake of the body.
-Then he explains how every part of the body is needed, and how we must be careful not start to develop a mindset that some gifts are more important than others.
-We want every believer in the Ekklesia to realize that they are just as needed and important as anyone else in the Ekklesia.
+He goes on to list many different types of gifts that the Spirit gives to believers for the sake of edifying the body of Christ.
+Then he explains how every part of the body is needed, and how we must be careful not start developing a mindset that promotes some spiritual gifts to be more important than others.
+We want every believer in the Ekklesia to realize that they are just as needed and important in the body of Christ as anyone else in the Ekklesia.
 We have intentionally structured things to create space for everyone in the body to contribute in the gatherings and in everyday life.
-The Group Elders have an important calling to lead, but it doesn’t mean that they are the only voice that needs to be heard.
-We don’t have long monologue sermons in our house gatherings because we don’t want any one person to dominate the gatherings.
+The Group Elders have an important calling to lead the groups, but it doesn’t mean that they are the only ones actively sharing in the groups.
+We do not do long monologue sermons or teachings in our house gatherings because we don’t want any one person to dominate the gathering.
+We share the topic \ scripture reading to all in the group for the focus of the week to come and then we read through the scriptures on our own prior to the next gathering so that we will have the ability to share our thoughts and revelations in the group and be able to ask questions.

-The Group Elders will be looking out for evident spiritual gifts that the people in the gatherings possess, to give them opportunities to lead and grow in those gifts.
-For example, if a person in the gathering might be under spiritual attack, a person that has the gift of discernment of spirits can invite that person to pray for that need with the Group Elders.
-If someone has the gift of hospitality, they would encourage them to invite some of the group over to their home for fellowship.
-Someone might have the gift of encouragement and so they would ask them to support someone who is struggling in the group.
-If someone has the ability to teach the Bible well, then we would ask them to to present a scripture passage that the Lord has given them insight on.
+The Group Elders will be looking out for evident spiritual gifts that the people in the group possess, to give them opportunities to lead and grow in those gifts.
+For an example, if a person in the group is under spiritual attack in their daily lives and a person that has the gift of discernment is able to identify this attack, they can invite that person to pray for that need.
+If someone has the gift of hospitality and they enjoy blessing others, they would be encourage to invite some of the group over to their home for fellowship and a nice meal or coffee and desert.
+Someone might have the gift of encouragement and so they would be encouraged to provide emotional and spiritual support to someone who is struggling in the group.
+If someone has the ability to teach the scriptures, then they would encouraged to to present a teaching on a scripture passage that the Lord has given them insight on.

 MULTIPLICATION CONCEPT OF THE MEETING GROUP